eformat/openshift4-rhv-upi/README.md

 ## Create DNS Zones in IdM

 Login to your IdM server and make sure a reverse zone is configured for your subnet.
 My lab has a subnet of `192.168.100.0` so the corresponding reverse zone is called `100.168.192.in-addr.arpa.`.
 Make sure a forward zone is configured as well.
-It should be whatever is defined in the `base_domain` variable in your Ansible inventory file (`ocp.ltsai.com` in this example).
+It should be whatever is defined in the `dns_base_domain` variable in your Ansible inventory file (`ocp.ltsai.com` in this example).

 ## Creating Inventory File for Ansible